pettersand/builder/devlog.md

 ## 29/11-23

 Rough getting back into it.
 Hoping to make progress on the saving process tonight.
+This whole process has felt rather messy to me, so after getting step1 sorted, I've decided to rework the project structure a bit, to centralize and provide a better overview of my file relationships.
+So will draft up a structure on my tab, and work on this more later.

 ### Issues: